 We publish criticism driven by a strong argument, bent on going beyond the work at hand or transcending the scope of its subject.
 In print, we publish a wide array of critical essays, about history, culture, literature, art, and politics, and are particularly eager to read criticism in areas where we have less coverage, such as digital culture, popular culture, music, film, and television.
 (To determine whether your piece is a good fit for TYR, submitters are encouraged to read recent issues of The Yale Review as well as our ever-growing body of criticism published exclusively online.)

 We also accept both argumentative and personal essays.
 We welcome essays that blend criticism with memoir, command us to see an old subject with fresh eyes, or rescue what has been long overlooked.
-If you’re not sure whether your piece is best categorized as an essay or as criticism, submit it through our essay form.

-We’re looking for pieces of up to 3,000 words for online publication and pieces of up to 7,500 words for our quarterly print issues.
+We’re looking for pieces of up to 3,000 words for online publication and pieces of up to 5,000 words for our quarterly print issues.
 Nonfiction submissions should be accompanied by a summary of approximately 250 words describing the nature and scope of the piece or its key claims in the relevant Submittable field.

 Please note that we do not consider pitches through Submittable, only entire pieces.
 For pieces that are urgent or have a timely peg to current events, please see our pitch guidelines here.